Want to see the places from the legends of King Arthur? Take a King Arthur tour from London and see famous sites from the Arthurian legends.

 Glastonbury Abbey suffered again under King Henry VIII’s reign and the English Reformation.
 What remains of the abbey today are picturesque ruins set in open parkland.

 There is a small admission fee to visit Glastonbury Abbey and see King Arthur’s grave.

 The abbey is located in the center of Glastonbury town, which is a great spot for lunch.
 I recommend hopping across the street to the Abbey Tea Rooms for a delicious lunch.

 Avebury Stone Circle

 The stone circle at Avebury is the largest in Europe, originally made of 100 stones and encircling the village of Avebury.
 The henge encloses 28.5 acres of land.
 The stone circle is intersected by two roads, cutting the circle into quarters that you can explore.
-Unlike Stonehenge, you can walk through this stone circle, you can go up to touch the stones, and you can have a pint at the world’s only pub inside a stone circle.

 Within the stone circle are two smaller stone circles, and leading away from the circle is the clear avenue of stones.
 The purpose of this stone circle is also shrouded in mystery.